One-dimensional Chern-Simons theory and the $\hat{A}$ genus: Defining the theory

 This definition captures our intuition of locality because it says the functional only cares about the local behavior of the field point by point on the manifold $M$ (i.e., depends only on the Taylor series, or $\infty$-jet, of $\phi$).
 It doesn't compare the behavior of the field at separated points or regions.
 For example, it excludes functionals like $\phi(p)\phi(q)$, where $p$ and $q$ are distinct points.

 \begin{definition} An {\em interaction term} $I$ is a local functional whose homogeneous components are cubic and higher.
-An {\em action functional} associated to a free field theory is a functional $S_{free} + I$, with $I$ an interaction term.
-A {\em classical field theory} is thus given by a free field theory and an interaction term. \end{definition}
+An {\em action functional} associated to a free field theory is a functional $S_{free} + I$, with $I$ an interaction term. \end{definition}

-\begin{remark} We will require the interaction term of a classical field theory to satisfy the {\em classical master equation}, but we defer discussing this aspect till section 3. \end{remark}
+In the BV formalism, a classical theory is an action functional satisfying the {\em classical master equation}.
+The pairing $\langle -,-\rangle$ on fields $\sE$ induces a skew-symmetric pairing ${-,-}$ of degree $1$ on local functionals.\footnote{On a finite-dimensional graded vector space $V$, a pairing on $V$ induces a dual pairing on $V^\vee$, but we are working with infinite-dimensional vector spaces where analytic issues arise.
+The expected dual pairing is only defined on a subset of the dual space.} This pairing behaves like a Poisson bracket.

+\begin{definition} A {\em classical BV theory} consists of a a free BV theory and an interaction term $I \in \sO_{loc}(\sE)$ satisfying the classical master equation $QI + \frac{1}{2}\{I,I\} = 0$. \end{definition}